Table of contents

 Is Addison’s disease, a condition affecting the adrenal glands, genetic?
 We created a DNA report based on a study that attempted to answer this question.
 Below you can see a SAMPLE DNA report.
 To get your personalized DNA report, purchase our Whole Genome Sequencing!

 What is Addison’s Disease?

-Primary adrenal insufficiency (Addison’s disease) is a rare disease characterized by long term endocrine issues.
+Primary adrenal insufficiency (Addison’s disease) is a rare disease experts characterize by long term endocrine issues.
 Notably, the adrenal glands, which sit on top of the kidneys, do not produce enough of the steroid hormones, cortisol and aldosterone.
 Secondary adrenal insufficiency occurs when the pituitary gland doesn’t make enough of the hormone ACTH.
 The condition is named after Thomas Addison, the first physician to identify it in the medical literature in 1855.

 Addison’s disease may occur by itself or as part of a large disorder specifically the autoimmune polyendocrine syndrome type I (APS type-1) and type II (Schmidt syndrome).

 Symptoms usually appear gradually and may include abdominal pain and gastrointestinal abnormalities, weakness, and weight loss.
 Other symptoms to look out for include darkening of the skin, low blood pressure, vomiting, lower back pain, loss of consciousness, and mood swings.

 Signs that come on suddenly can indicate acute adrenal failure, which is a potentially life threatening medical emergency.
 Patients can trigger such failure, or adrenal crisis, when the body responds to stress, such as from a surgery, injury, or infection.
 In case of adrenal failure, patients should seek medical care immediately.